Juncker–Asselborn I Government: Promotion abroad

 Apart from European affairs, an important part of foreign policy consisted of the promotion of Luxembourgish industries and the financial centre abroad.
 The Luxembourgish government increased the number of economic missions especially in Asian countries (China, India, Japan, South Korea, Vietnam, United Arab Emirates, Jordan, Saudi Arabia, Dubai, Turkey, Kuwait, Qatar), but also in North and South America (United States, Canada, Mexico, Peru) and some European countries (Russia, Sweden, Finland).
 The goal of these visits was to make itself known in these regions with high potential for growth and to support Luxembourgish businesses in their search for new markets.
 In order to encourage efforts to internationalise the Luxembourgish economy, the government created in 2007 two promotion agencies: Luxembourg for Business and Luxembourg for Finance.

 OECD Grey list

-After the financial crisis of 2008, international pressure on countries which continued to practise banking secrecy grew.
+After the 2008 financial crisis, international pressure on countries which continued to practise banking secrecy grew.
 Luxembourg, like Switzerland or Austria, was also blamed.
-The Grand Duchy found itself on a "grey list" established by the Organisation for Economic Co-operation and Development (OECD).
+The Grand Duchy appeared on a "grey list" established by the Organisation for Economic Co-operation and Development (OECD).
 The Luxembourgish government protested against being likened to a tax haven and undertook efforts to counter the image of the financial centre.
 On 13 March 2009, Luxembourg decided to conform to the standards of the OECD and committed itself to the exchange of information on demand in the framework of bilateral accords with third parties.
 In several months, the Luxembourgish government signed twenty agreements of non-double taxation which implemented the rules of the OECD.
 On 8 July 2009, Luxembourg was the first financial centre to be removed from the "grey list" of the OECD.